User Experience: How to Improve Website Scannability

 7. Place one idea in one paragraph

-Processing the copy content in the aspect of scannability, try not to make the bulks of text too long.
-Short paragraphs look more digestible and can be easier skipped in case the information is not valuable for the reader.
+When processing copy content for scannability, avoid making the bulk of the text too long.
+Short paragraphs are more digestible and easier to skip if the information is not valuable to the reader.
 So, follow the rule when you present one idea in one paragraph and start another one for a new thought.

 Article page design for Credentially website